nguyenhuyhoang1068/toragon/wp-content/plugins/smart-image-resize/readme.txt

 - **🚀 Use WebP Images:** Speed up page load by reduce image file up to 90% while still providing transparency and the same quality.

-- **🔒Insert watermark (coming soon):** Insert logo, name, SKU, and other info on all images, attracting new potential customers through search engines, and keep images safe from unauthorized use (especially if you sell digital products or if you want to keep the copyright safe for the images you publish online such as photos, pictures, comic strips, etc.)
+- **🔒Insert watermark (beta):** Insert logo, name, SKU, and other info on all images, attracting new potential customers through search engines, and keep images safe from unauthorized use (especially if you sell digital products or if you want to keep the copyright safe for the images you publish online such as photos, pictures, comic strips, etc.)
 - **👨‍💻 Get priority support:**
 Get faster chat and email support.